The runscatter

 - cap_qc_k_mad

-Numeric, cap the top n values regardless of MAD fences.
+Numeric, cap the top n outliers regardless of MAD fences.

 NA